justin-p/ansible-playbook-gophish/README.md

 Will create a fresh ubuntu 20.04 droplet and configure the following things:

+- Generates unique SSH keys for each deployment.
 - Setup basic DNS with CloudFlare.
 - Setup up a DigitalOcean Project.
 - Setup up a DigitalOcean Firewall that